derrykid/Linux_Cmds/networking.md

 A socket can be used for multiple connections, e.g. a web server can serve manay connections.

+### Service config by DHCP

+The DHCP offer broadcast that is sent to the devices:

+- Subnet mask
+- default gateway
+- DNS server IP

+## Vitural private cloud

+- VPC is like a data centre.
+It is isolated from other vitual networks.

+- Resources within VPC can communicate with each other through private IP.

+- If resource in VPC wants to communicate with internet, VPC will need network resources, e.g. **internet gateway and route table** to reach public internet.

+- CIDR block is a range of private IP that is used within the VPC to specific a subnet.

+## DNS Config files

+- `/etc/hosts` for local DNS
+- `/etc/resolv.conf` for DNS config

 ## Tools

 - `nmap`